rinikerlab/reeds/docs/sphinx_project/introduction.rst

 Replica Exchange - Enveloping Distribution Sampling (RE-EDS) is a method to calculate the relative free energy of multiple states in a system.
 It can be applied to calculate relative solvation free energies or relative binding free energies of ligands to a protein.
-One advantage of this method is, that the transition path of one state into another one is not pre-determined thanks to use of Enveloping Distribution Sampling (EDS) by Chist et al. .
+One advantage of this method is, that the transition path of one state into another one is not pre-determined thanks to use of Enveloping Distribution Sampling (EDS) by Christ et al. .

 The enhanced sampling method Replica Exchange was added by Sidler et al. to speed up the sampling and ease the choice of parameters.\ :raw-html-m2r:`<br>`
 Additionally multiple modules were described by Sidler to allow an automatization of the pipeline.